TranDangKhoi/shopee-clone/README.md

   - CRUD

 - User Profile:
-  - Update private information
+  - User information updating
-  - Upload avatar
+  - Avatar uploading
   - Change your password
-  - Check order's status
+  - Order's status checking

 ## What i was using and is gonna be using 🤔